Construction Site Injury

 - Caught Between Objects: These scenarios comprise 2% of construction worker fatalities.
 When dealing with heavy equipment and materials, getting caught between them could crush limbs or even cause death.

 Of all deaths in the workplace surveyed by OHSA in 2012, the construction industry was the most deadly, accounting for roughly 20% of all workplace fatalities.
 That’s more than the number of deaths in 2012 in agriculture, forestry, fishing, hunting, mining, quarrying, and oil & gas extradition combined.
 There are all kinds of hazards on construction sites, and every worker deserves to be protected.
-The personal injury lawyers at The Ansara Law Firm have handled countless injury cases with nothing but great results for our clients.
+The Fort Lauderdale construction site injury attorneys at The Ansara Law Firm have handled countless injury cases with nothing but great results for our clients.
 In modern society everyone who seeks the means to provide for themselves and their family financially will be hired to perform a job and receive money in exchange.
-Some people risk their lives every day to do just that, and dedicated legal staff at The Ansara Law Firm work to make sure that they are protected by those who oversee the environment in which they work.
+Some people risk their lives every day to do just that, and the team at The Ansara Law Firm work to make sure that they are protected by those who oversee the environment in which they work.
 Due to the inherent dangers present on construction sites, injuries in the field of construction could cause permanent disability or disfigurement that inhibits people’s ability to work.
 Don’t leave your future up to chance.
 Hire The Ansara Law Firm to make sure that you are protected and that you receive just compensation for any damages incurred on the job.

 If you or a loved one were recently seriously or fatally injured on a construction site in the Fort Lauderdale area, call the construction site injury lawyers at The Ansara Law Firm immediately at (954) 761-4011 to greatly increase your chances of compensation.